squaresLab/BugZoo/README.md

 for rigorous experimental trials), makes dependencies easier to manage, and results in a smaller disk footprint.

-In the future, we plan to host the associated Docker images for each of bug scenario on DockerHub, allowing researchers to quickly download and use an image via a single terminal command, without needing to build the images themselves.

 ## Installation

 At present time, there are two ways in which you can install a particular repair